kkontouris/CommandPatternRemoteControl/README.md

 # CommandPatternRemoteControl
 I have created remote controls for light, garagedoor and fan using command pattern C#
-3 invokers ceilling fan, lights, garagedoor
+3 receivers ceilling fan, lights, garagedoor